CharlieJT/Recipes/tests.md

         - You will find a navigation on every page of website.
         - The Recipe Logo will navigate you back to the home page.
-        - Breadcrumbs have been added to all pages which are necessary to jump back to specific pages with the name of the page that is linked this helps alot with the website navigation.
+        - Breadcrumbs have been added to all pages which are necessary to jump back to specific pages with the name of the page that is linked this helps a lot with the website navigation.
-        - If you hit the 404 error page at any point.
+        - If you hit the 404-error page at any point.
 There is a button which allows you to go back to the home page.
-    - ### Buttons which are simple but informative & give a good indication of their purpose.
+    - ### Buttons which are simple but informative & give a good indication of their primary purpose.
         - Button have been labelled correctly with their accordance.
         - They have been given the appropriate colour for either purpose.
     - ### Subtle animations to not overcomplicate the website, but to give a strong professional look & feel.
         - Buttons & images throughout the website have a nice waves effect when clicked.
         - Input fields are been given a nice animation when the field is active.
-The placeholder will jump to the top & the underline & placeholder will trasnform to blue.
+The placeholder will jump to the top & the underline & placeholder will transform to blue.
         - A back to top chevron has a nice animation when you hover over it, it will transform to blue from white & rotate.
         - A downwards chevron has been animated to give an indication that there is more information below.
     - ### Good separation between each instruction.
-        - When inputting the information for each instruction, It instructs you to input each piece of instructions, seperated by a full stop.
+        - When inputting the information for each instruction, It instructs you to input each piece of instructions, separated by a full stop.
 When it reaches the front-end.
 It will list each item in a 'step' for each instruction.
     - ### I have full control over all recipes on the website.
-        - You are able to view all of the recipes on the website.
+        - You can view all the recipes on the website.
         - You can search for any recipe on the website.
         - Any user can edit any of the recipes.
         - Any user can create a recipe.